martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Gates and Combinational Logic.md

 - Electric circuit that contains transistors that connect the output to power or ground based on the input voltage(s)
 - Power = voltage as logic 1
 - Ground = voltage as logic 0
+- NOT gate = inverter
+	- Made of PFET and NFET.
+If input is 0, PFET connects